kalinchuk/mark_8_reproduction/README.md

 The memory board accepts 32-1101 SRAM ICs but requires a minimum of 8 of them.
 Multiple memory boards can be installed into the Mark-8 computer and linked together.

+### Bugs

+Ensure that the 8 holes at the top of the board (going to the top connector) are not connected to GND with vias.
+Early versions of the reproduction PCBs will require those 8 holes to be drilled out.

 ### Jumpers

 There is one jumper between IC33 and IC34.
 If this memory board is the first (and only) memory board to be installed, jumper the "0" position and the "A" positions.
 Additionally, select the correct memory block with the jumper positions above IC33.
 First memory board needs to jumper "0" to "A", "1" to "B", "2" to "C" and "3" to "D".
 If installing additional memory boards into the Mark-8, the jumpers would be different.
 Refer to page 6 of the Mark-8 construction manual for more details.

 <img width="637" alt="Memory Board Jumpers" src="https://github.com/kalinchuk/mark_8_reproduction/assets/1035984/eeff1f10-34c1-4f55-a44b-d0f9137fd48d">

 ### Parts List